Ammartauqir/Cuboid_hidden_corner_detection/README.md

 ## Annotation Rules
 In the cuboid the total of 7 visible corners are needed to be annoted.
 The corners must be selected from `p1 to p7` in the order, that is specified in the image below. i.e. end points of the verticle edges will be annoted first, starting from the extreme left-side edge.
 And the top seventh corner is annotated at the end.
 <img src="pictures/readme1.png" >

+## Output
+After the annotation of the visible seven corners.
+Hidden edges and hidden will be drawn on the image, such that it will be clearly visible.
+Test sets are also included in the pictures that can help verify the results.